vggls/medical_xai/experiments/README.md

 In the provided experiment code files, the metrics are calculated by loading the learned models from a local storage unit.
 For the purposes of this repository we provide all learned models in the following link: [click](https://drive.google.com/drive/folders/1C3HEjan2q0ylDVwS3lMxgtwxLJXnxGZh?usp=sharing) .

-Thus, in order to run the experiments, one should adjust code accordingly.
+Thus, in order to run the experiments, one should amend code accordingly.